blockchain-lab-um/masca/packages/docs/docs/masca/design.md

 - Huge developer community with many already established frameworks, including various SSI & DID frameworks and battle-tested `did:ethr` method.
 - DID Documents don't have to be changed often (or even never in some cases); hence gas fees do not present such a huge problem.

 But a single DID method cannot fit all the different use cases and projects.
-Thus we are developing SSI Snap in a way that the user can change the DID method that she is currently using (similar to selecting a network in MetaMask), or dApp/app can enforce the usage of a specific DID method if its functionalities depend on it.
+Thus we are developing Masca in a way that the user can change the DID method that she is currently using (similar to selecting a network in MetaMask), or dApp/app can enforce the usage of a specific DID method if its functionalities depend on it.

 ### Switching between different DID methods

-In SSI Snap, users can pick a different DID method for every MetaMask account.
+In Masca, users can pick a different DID method for every MetaMask account.
 For example, if they want to use `did:ethr` on Account 1 and `did:key` on Account 2, they can!

 For the complete list of supported DID methods, check [this page](./supported).